Steven-N-Hart/dicom_wsi/docs/isyntax.rst

     import pixelengine

-If you get `ModuleNotFoundError: No module named 'pixelengine'` then you do not have this installed propoerly.
+If you get `ModuleNotFoundError: No module named 'pixelengine'` then you do not have this installed properly.
 Ask Phillips tech support for help.